arianhaddadi/P2P-Network/README.md

 # P2P-Network
-This Project is A P2P Network Simulation Using Python Programming Language.
+This Project is a Multi-Thread Simuation of a P2P Network Using Python Programming Language.